 Should You Choose a Single-Wall tent or a Double-Wall Tent for backpacking?

 We recommend going for a double-walled backpacking tent unless you’re only camping in a desert in the summer heat.
 In any other place, you’ll likely get some condensation on the inner walls.
 Single-walled backpacking tents can also get chillier in the fall and spring.

-How To Pack a Tent Into a Backpack?
+How To Pack a Tent Into a Backpack full of gear?

-You can pack a tent into a backpack in many different ways depending on the weather conditions and other items you’re carrying.
+You can pack a 2 person tent into a backpack in many different ways depending on the weather conditions and other items you’re carrying.

 Otherwise, we recommend packing your tent in the middle part of your backpack to keep the weight off your shoulders.
 You can also use the tent body or footprint to wrap them around bulky items, like your cooking gear, to prevent them from moving.

 Some features help make two-person backpacking tents easier to setup, like color-coded poles or pre-bent poles.

 How to set up your backpacking tent depends on the tent you pick, but here are some general recommendations.

 - Find a level surface without rocks or large roots that will trouble your sleep.